jianlin-cheng/PreMut/README.md

 <p align="center">
   <img src="model.png" width="750" title="hover text">
 </p>
 Accurate prediction of the structure of any protein mutant with a single-site mutation with equivariant graph neural networks.
-PreMut takes as input a wild-type protein structure and the single-site mutation information to predict the structure of the mutated protein with the mutation.
+PreMut takes as input a wild-type protein structure and a single-site mutation to predict the structure of the mutated protein with the mutation.

 ## Installation
 * Download or clone this repository